oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 relationships when the representation graph changes.

 -------
-# 5 TOSCA Grammar Overview <a name=tosca-grammar-overview></a>
+# 5 TOSCA Grammar Overview
-The content in this section is normative unless otherwise labeled except for:
+The content in this section is normative unless otherwise labeled except:
   - the examples
-  - references (unless they are labelled as normative)
+  - references unless labelled as normative.

-## 5.1 TOSCA Modeling Concepts <a name=tosca-modeling-concepts></a>
+## 5.1 TOSCA Modeling Concepts

 This section defines concepts used in support of the modeling functionality of the TOSCA Version 2.0 specification.
-Specifically, it introduces grammar for defining TOSCA types and templates as defined in [the Chapter TOSCA Core Concepts](#tosca-core-concepts), it introduces the concepts of entity definitions and entity assignments, and presents rules for type derivation and entity refinement.
+Specifically, it introduces grammar for defining TOSCA types and templates as defined in [Chapter 2](#23-tosca-core-concepts), it introduces the concepts of entity definitions and entity assignments, and presents rules for type derivation and entity refinement.

+> Explain separation of concerns and different roles.
+Refer to email
+> from Peter.

-### 5.1.1 Type Definitions and Entity Definitions <a name=type-definitions-and-entity-definitions></a>
+### 5.1.1 Type Definitions and Entity Definitions

-TOSCA **templates** are defined in TOSCA files and expressed using statements in the TOSCA language.
+TOSCA *templates* are defined in TOSCA files and expressed using the TOSCA language.
 All TOSCA templates are *typed* using TOSCA types that are also defined in TOSCA files and expressed in the TOSCA language.
 Not only do types promote reuse, they also simplify the design of TOSCA templates by allowing relevant TOSCA entities to use and/or modify definitions already specified in the types.

-TOSCA **type definitions** consist of pairs of keynames and associated values that specify information relevant to the type.
-While all TOSCA types share a number of common keynames, each type definition has its own set of keynames with their own syntax and semantics.
+**Type definitions** consist of pairs keynames and associated values that specify information relevant to the type.
+While all TOSCA types share a number of common keynames, each type definition has its own syntax, semantics, and set of keynames.
 TOSCA supports *node types*, *relationship types*, *capability types*, *interface types*, *artifact types*, *policy types*, *group types*, and *data types*.

-Some keynames in TOSCA type definitions are used to specify TOSCA **entity definitions** that *declare* the presence of those entities in the context of the type being defined.
+Some keynames in TOSCA type definitions are used to specify **entity definitions** that *declare* the presence of other entities in the context of the type.
 For example, most TOSCA type definitions include *property definitions* and *attribute definitions*.
 Node types and relationship types also include *interface definitions*, and node types have *requirement definitions* and *capability definitions*.
-Interface types can include *parameter definitions* that specify required inputs and expected outputs for interface operations and notifications.
+Interface types can include *parameter definitions* that specify required inputs and expected outputs for interface operations.

 Just like type definitions, entity definitions consist of pairs of keynames and values.
 Each entity definition has it own syntax,